ChillingVan/BuildFFmpegAndroid/README.md

 	libperl5.14
 	, too.
 )
+And then run
   autoreconf -ivf

-## More
-You can visit some of my related articles to access my ideas.
-Related articles are:[编译Android下可用的FFmpeg\(包含libx264与libfdk-aac\)](http://blog.csdn.net/mabeijianxi/article/details/74544879)、[编译Android下可执行命令的FFmpeg](http://blog.csdn.net/mabeijianxi/article/details/72904694)